openforis/sepal-doc/docs/source/setup/gee.rst

 Create a Google Cloud Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GEE now requires connect to a Google Cloud Projec (GCP) and it is available for paid commercial use and it remains free for academic and research purposes.
+GEE now requires connect to a Google Cloud Project (GCP) and it is available for paid commercial use and it remains free for academic and research purposes.

 1. Select **Register a Noncomercial or Commercial Cloud Project** and follow the instructions to create your account.